 CFS announces food safety report for January

-The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (February 28) released the findings of its food safety report for last month.
-The results of about 12 900 food samples tested were found to be satisfactory except for five unsatisfactory samples which were announced earlier.
-The overall satisfactory rate was 99.9 per cent.
+The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (February 26) released the findings of its food safety report for last month.
+The results of about 4,100 food samples tested were satisfactory except for nine samples that were announced earlier.
+The overall satisfactory rate was 99.8 per cent.

-A CFS spokesman said about 2 300 food samples were collected for microbiological tests, some 3 800 samples were taken for chemical tests and the remaining 6 800 (including about 6 500 taken from food imported from Japan) were collected to test radiation levels.
+A CFS spokesman said about 900 food samples were collected for microbiological tests, about 3,200 samples were taken for chemical and radiation level tests.

-The samples comprised about 3 800 samples of vegetables and fruit and their products; 500 samples of meat and poultry and their products; 1 400 samples of aquatic and related products; 1 500 samples of milk, milk products and frozen confections; 400 samples of cereals, grains and their products; and 5 300 samples of other food commodities (including beverages, bakery products and snacks).
+The samples comprised about 1,700 samples of vegetables and fruit and their products; about 300 samples of cereals, grains and their products; about 300 samples of meat and poultry and their products; about 500 samples of milk, milk products and frozen confections; about 600 samples of aquatic and related products; and about 700 samples of other food commodities (including beverages, bakery products and snacks).

 The CFS has taken follow-up action on the unsatisfactory samples including informing the vendors concerned of the test results, instructing them to stop selling the affected food items and tracing the sources of the food items in question.

 The spokesman reminded the food trade to ensure that food for sale is fit for human consumption and meets legal requirements.
 Consumers should patronise reliable shops when buying food and maintain a balanced diet to minimise food risks.